Udayapur Valley

-The Kamala Valley, also called Udayapur Valley, is in Udayapur district in southeastern Nepal.
+The Udayapur Valley is in Udayapur district in southeastern Nepal.
 It is about 30 km long and between 2 km and 4 km wide.
 It is drained by the Triyuga river flowing east to join the great Koshi River.
 This valley lies between the Mahabharat Range to the north and the Sivalik Hills to the south, with an average elevation of about 430 m.

 The mouth of the valley opens onto a 175 km rectangle of land where the Triyuga meets the Koshi river above the Koshi Barrage.
 It was designated the Koshi Tappu Wildlife Reserve in 1976, and is home to the last remaining population of wild Asian water buffalo in Nepal.
 The reserve is mostly wetlands, subject to seasonal flooding, but also includes some grasslands and small patches of riverine forest.
 It is a Ramsar Site.